TeklabsDigital/TekTag/README.md

 # **TekTag Bio™ - The Open Source Biosensor**

+Introducing Teklabs Digital's latest open-source project, a sophisticated state-of-the-art IoT biosensor for patient monitoring, telehealth, pressure are management in hospitals, cardio monitoring, fall detection and dementia geofencing.
+This community project, released under an open source license, showcases our commitment to pushing the boundaries of digital design innovation.

 **TekTag Bio™** is a cutting-edge biosensor for telehealth, patient monitoring, fall detection, dementia geofencing, and cardiograms.
 This repository houses all the necessary files and resources to understand, modify, and contribute to this innovative project.

 ![TekTag Front](https://github.com/TeklabsDigital/TekTag/blob/main/images/tektag-front.png)